Staking-Facilities-GmbH/ReactCosmosDelegationUI/README.md

 * Customizable Parameters like TxFee, TxMemo or ChainID
 * Redelegation (`cosmos-sdk/MsgWithdrawDelegationReward` and `cosmos-sdk/MsgDelegate` in one transaction)
 * Withdraw Rewards
-* Decide if you want to enable redelegate and/or withdraw tab
+* Decide which functions you want to enable

 TBD